MarkPearlCoZa/Blog_General/_posts/2016-10-11-The-Vacuum-Cleaner.md

 category: General
 ---

 We have recently moved to a new country.
-For those that have had the experience of moving countries, there is a stage when everything seem around you seems foreign.
+For those that have had the experience of moving countries, there is a stage where everything around you seems foreign.

 While we are waiting for our "stuff" to arrive from South Africa we were going through this stage - to make it worse, we were staying in temporary furnished accomodation.